lsst/rtn-045/index.rst

 where they appear to the user in order from introductory-level to more advanced.

 The "100 level" are the `How-to: RSP functionality`_ tutorials.

  * The "101 series" are how-to tutorials on a given RSP functionality, such as Jupyter Notebooks or the Portal UI.
- * The "101.1 tutorial" would be a very simple, beginner-level how-to tutorial on Jupyter Notebooks or the Portal UI.
+ * The "101.1 tutorial" would be a very simple, introductory-level how-to tutorial on Jupyter Notebooks or the Portal UI.
  * Subsequent "101.x tutorials" would illustrate more advanced use of the functionality.
  * Subsequent "10x series" would be for other functionality, like TAP, butler, Firefly, and so on.

 The "200 level" are the `Data product definitions`_ tutorials.

  * The "201 series" would be for a data product type, such as catalog tables.
  * The "201.1 tutorial" would be for the ``Object`` catalog.
  * Subsequent "201.x tutorials" would be for other tables, ``Source``, ``ForcedSource``, and so on.
  * Subsequent "20x series" would be for other data product types, like images and survey property maps.

 The "300 level" are the `Science demonstrations`_ tutorials.

  * The "301 series" would be for a given astronomical field, such as cosmology or time-domain.
- * The "301.1 tutorial" would be a beginner-level introduction to the astronomical field.
+ * The "301.1 tutorial" would be a introductory-level introduction to the astronomical field.
  * Subsequent "301.x tutorials" would be more advanced demonstrations of scientific analysis for the field.
  * Subsequent "30x series" would be for other astronomical fields.